bbende/hdf-trucking-app/README.md

 ### Trucking Data Simulator

+The simulator is originally forked from this github repo: [https://github.com/georgevetticaden/hdp](https://github.com/georgevetticaden/hdp).

 The trucking data simulator is responsible for writing truck events to a file.
 Events look like the following:

     2016-12-09 16:07:24.211|truck_geo_event|47|10|George Vetticaden|1390372503|Saint Louis to Tulsa|Normal|36.18|-95.76|1|